 Beyond the canvas

-As in his ateliers in Paris, in New York the artist worked also on compositions of colored rectangles juxtaposed on the walls of his studio:
+As in his ateliers in Paris, the artist worked also on compositions of colored rectangles juxtaposed on the walls of his New York City ateliers:

 This can be interpreted as if the space of the canvas would open up to the space of reality.
 On the one hand, the multifarious aspect of the world populated the canvas (Victory Boogie Woogie); on the other, the subjective reality of art left the canvas and was transmitted to the world.
 Either way, the space of art became the space of life.